OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 EU insiders: always use the normal VAT accounting methods for any work performed.

 EU outsiders: non-EU-based operators and owners will have to use a customs procedure called Inward Processing, even though the aircraft is already correctly EU customs import-handled with the use of the TA procedure or a full importation.
-The use of the Inward Processing procedure is mandatory and must be initiated by the local workshop performing the work on the aircraft immediately after the arrival at the workshop.
-The use of the Inward Processing procedure allows the workshop not to charge EU VAT on the invoice, so the procedure must be handled the correct way.
+The Inward Processing procedure is mandatory and must be initiated by the local workshop performing the work on the aircraft immediately after the arrival at the workshop.
+Using the Inward Processing procedure allows the workshop not to charge EU VAT on the invoice, so the procedure must be handled correctly.

 Aircraft work performed outside the EU – both EU insiders and outsiders